Can You Prove Your Innocence Without DNA?

 On Monday, 42-year-old Gladys Oliver told the police the same thing most of her neighbors had told them: She had seen nothing.
 The next day, however, she called Crime Stoppers, an organization that feeds anonymous tips to the police and also offers rewards for information that leads to an arrest.
 Crime Stoppers informed her that she would need to tell her story to the police to receive her reward.
 She called them the next day.
 From her bedroom window, she said, she had watched a young man jump out of the passenger seat of the BMW and dash away.
 She then saw another young man, short and squat, get out of the driver’s side and walk toward the trunk.
 Both men were black; she knew them from the neighborhood.
 The stocky one, Robert Mitchell, lived around the corner, and would sometimes buy the barbecue sandwiches Oliver sold on Sunday nights.
 The other man was an acquaintance of her son’s; he’d looked in on a dominoes game her son had hosted on her porch the day Jeffrey Young was attacked.
 His name was Benjamine Spencer.

-Spencer was 22 years old,saddled by the weight of unwanted responsibilities and the disappointment of derailed dreams.
+Spencer was 22 years old, saddled by the weight of unwanted responsibilities and the disappointment of derailed dreams.
 He worked the night shift loading and unloading trucks.
 He’d had a few brushes with the law.
 He had twice spent several days in jail for driving with a suspended license, and had received six years of probation for joyriding in a car his friend had stolen.
 Newly married, he loved his wife, Debra, but lately they seemed to have more bad days than good ones.
 They were expecting a baby in two months.
 “I was trying to get myself together financially and mentally and physically,” he told me recently.
 “It wasn’t really the life I wanted.”

 On the Sunday of Jeffrey Young’s murder, the couple argued during lunch at her parents’ house, prompting Debra to go to bed early and Benjamine to roam the neighborhood.
 He drove a friend, Ramona Williams, to an evening church service and picked up a box of chicken.
 Sometime after 7 p.m., he dropped by Williams’s house to see her sister, Christi, a high-school senior headed to college on a track scholarship.
 Spencer was quiet, polite, and handsome in a way that turned heads, a man who favored snakeskin boots and colorful Perry Ellis shirts.
 When he went to clubs, he would bring a second shirt—in case someone else was wearing the one he had on.
 He’d never had trouble attracting women, although he told me he’d never strayed as a married man before that night.